 Final Thoughts – Greenwich Village Food Tour

 The food tour ended three hours and many delicious bites after it started.
-Thanks to the tour, I was full of good food, brimming with interesting trivia and ready for the rest of the day.
+Thanks to the tour, I was full of some of the best food in NYC, brimming with interesting trivia and ready for the rest of the day.

 Plan Your New York Stay

 Some businesses may revise their hours and menus due to COVID-19.
 Others may close, either temporarily or permanently, without notice.
 Be sure to check websites for updated information and make advance reservations where possible.

 Mindi Hirsch left corporate America to embark on a never-ending quest for the next great meal.
 The award-winning Food & Travel writer lives in Lisbon with her partner Daryl.

 I was a guest of Walks of New York to facilitate this article.
 Walks of New York offers a selection of walking tours both in and beyond Greenwich Village.